checkout/checkout-sdk-python/README.md

 > **IMPORTANT**: This is not a release yet and still in development.
 Please do **not** use this branch for your integration.

+Todo:
+1) Clear 3DS flows on README.md
+2) How to get extra properties on README.md

 # Checkout.com Python SDK

 [![Build Status](https://travis-ci.org/checkout/checkout-sdk-python.svg?branch=master)](https://travis-ci.org/checkout/checkout-sdk-python)